grange85/ahfow-www/_posts/2019/2019-12-30-ahfow-2019-survey-results.md

 ## Luna

-Luna's first three albums take the vast majority of the votes again with Penthouse, as ever, winning out. {% track "23 Minutes in Brussels" %} is top track, as it pretty much always has been in recent years!
+Luna's first three albums take the vast majority of the votes again with Penthouse, as ever, winning out. {% ahfowtrack "23 Minutes in Brussels" %} is top track, as it pretty much always has been in recent years!

 <figure><img src="{{site.baseurl}}/images/survey-2019/survey-2019-luna.png" class="img-responsive" /><figcaption>Luna survey results 2019</figcaption></figure>